Bien-Glitch/fusion.form.validator/README.md

 const _loginForm = $fs('#login-form');

 // Set config Options
 // N.B.
-Config options can by reference via variables, or can be passed directly as an anonymous object. const loginFormConfig = {
+Config options can be passed by reference via variables, or can be passed directly as an anonymous object. const loginFormConfig = {
 	config: {
 		showIcons: true,